karenpayneoregon/ef-core-6-tips/SqlLiteSimpleApp1/readme.md

 - To a file using SeriLog by day under the debug folder in LogFiles folder
 - Setup is in Classes\SetupLogging.cs
+- Make the connection string invalid to test logging.